Knowledge Graphs for AI Coding Assistants

 On a 52-file mixed corpus, an average query costs ~1.7k tokens against the graph vs ~123k reading raw files — a 71.5× reduction.

-How tracely360 fits into your assistant
+How tracely360 fits into your coding assistant

 tracely360 ships as a slash command.
 Type /tracely360 . in Claude Code, Codex, Cursor, VS Code Copilot Chat, or any of the other 14 supported assistants.
 It writes a tracely360-out/ folder containing an interactive graph.html, a one-page GRAPH_REPORT.md audit, and a persistent graph.json.
 From then on, queries read the graph instead of the raw tree.
+You can see how tracely360 integrates with Claude Code and Copilot-style tools once the graph is in place.

 For Claude Code there is a deeper integration: a PreToolUse hook fires before every Glob and Grep call and tells Claude to consult GRAPH_REPORT.md first, ensuring the knowledge graph is always consulted before raw file search.